derui/dotfiles/README.md

 2. ``cd dotfiles``
 3. ``./bootstrap.sh``
 4. run ``fisher`` in new fish shell.
-5. if you want to use *env, you can use `anyenv` command in your shell.
+5. if you want to use some languages/tools, you can use `asdf` command in your shell.

 > NOTICE: I do not recommend to use fish as login shell.
 Please keep bash as your login shell.